odinuv/web/articles/javascript/index.md

 can vary from 99% to 0%.
 But without **some** backend code, you cannot create any useful web application.
 The main effect of this effort is to deliver to your users more dynamic page with better usability.

-As you probably noticed, browser's APIs are quiet bulky and not very convenient.
+As you probably noticed, browser's APIs are quite bulky and not very convenient.
 Therefore there are JavaScript libraries like [jQuery](/articles/javascript/jquery/) with more effective expression.

 Now you know that most visual effect or desktop-application-like behaviour of a website is caused